 Not all of them growled or snarled.
 The others were downright cute and we grew attached to a couple of them.
 It was also fun to watch how Chester interacted with them.
 He was very gentle with them as they climbed on him and pulled his tail.
 That's when we started calling him Uncle Chester.

 The litter was eventually winnowed down to one who we simply called "Puppy."
 We hadn't intended to keep him and never got around to naming him properly.
 We really would have liked to keep him but in addition to him we still had two Border Collies and two Great Pyrenees.
 We couldn't justify a fifth dog, especially since Chloe tended to wander, sometimes with puppies in tow.
 Chester couldn't be confined to the pastures with the sheep either.
 The two border collies were both worthless in terms of herding.
 We simply didn't need another pet.

 But, Puppy had a great temperament and reminded me a lot of his father.
 A most enduring trait of Puppy's was his tail and back end wagging in unison as he walked up to you while smiling.
-He would literally curl his lips up, but there was no hostility or snarly.
+He would literally curl his lips up, but there was no hostility or snarling like some of the other pups.
 He was actually mimicking our smiling at him.
-The first few times I saw this is scared me.
-He was probably 4-5 months old and already weighted over 50#.
+The first few times I saw this it scared me.
+He was probably 4-5 months old and already weighed over 50#.
 This animal coming at me with bared teeth was intimidating.
 But then he'd saunter up, tail wagging, and wanting to be petted.
 It broke my heart when someone came to pick him up.
 I hope they enjoy him as much as we did the short time we had him.